 People may seek expungement of a criminal record for a wide range of reasons.

-Some simply wish to remove an embarrassing blot from their personal history.
+- Some simply want to remove an embarrassing blot from their personal history.

-Some wish to have their right to possess a firearm restored, so that they may go hunting
+- Some want to have their right to possess a firearm restored, so that they may go hunting.

 In its most literal terms, an expungement or expunction involves the physical destruction of a record.
 In many states, the process of expungement may involve only the partial destruction of a record while the court or state maintains some information on the underlying offense and its disposition.
 To make matters more confusing, in some states, laws that serve only to seal a record by making it nonpublic may at times be referenced as expungement laws.